We are a small firm—just Dede, and her trusted team of freelancers.

-Here are some things we offer to our clients—independent authors and publishers—who are an important part of the book publishing business!
+Here are some things we offer to our clients—independent authors, foundations, and publishers—who are an important part of the book publishing business!

 Book cover design

 We work really hard to design and develop the best possible covers for our clients, both publishers and authors.
 A cover is extremely important, especially in thumbnail size these days with on-line sales, and needs to really stand out.